camunda-consulting/camunda-7-code-examples/snippets/authentication-filter-with-bypass/README.md

 #### Logging
 The filter adds additional debug output on the Log level `com.camunda.consulting.rest.auth.AuthenticationFilterWithBypass`.

-To enable the output add this line to the logging.:
+To enable the output add this line to the `logging.properties` file in the `conf` directory:

 ```
 com.camunda.consulting.rest.auth.AuthenticationFilterWithBypass.level = FINE